How residents can prepare

 Your Bushfire Survival Plan

-- what you will take with you
+- What will you take with you?

 Use the CFA Fire Ready Kit to develop your Bushfire Survival Plan.

 - keep grass and undergrowth trimmed — below 200 mm